 Reflecting upon that day, then how can we qualify the type of tourism we participated in?

-The rest of the day was uneventful in comparison other than coming into contacts and marvel at the myriad of insects, and plants during our forest hike and the occasional gibbon song coming from the depth of the forest.
+The rest of the day was uneventful in comparison other than coming into contacts and marvel at the myriad of insects, and plants during our forest hike and the occasional Gibbon song coming from the depth of the forest.
 The next trekking days exhibited great ethics w.r.t. the habitats and wildlife.
 It was a rough trek, but our EwA Wildness Etiquette in mind (and pocket), we stayed on trails, avoided trampling vegetation, kept our voice down, left nothing behind, got accustomed with the fauna and flora, and even caught a glimpse of the very elusive siamang.
 We learned a ton thanks to our very experienced guide.

 But that first day hit several ethical issues.
 We are not blaming our guides who were very respectful of wildlife.
-We did not feed, kept proper distance, moved slowly, kept our visit time to a mere 15 minutes in 2 of the 3 cases).
+We did not feed, kept a proper distance, moved slowly, kept our visit time to a mere 15 minutes in 2 of the 3 cases).
 In our case some of the problems were more circumstantial or even systemic, but still…

 To recap, we were among the first visitors of Pesek and her baby.
 Our guide monitored us properly for the whole time.
 He warned us of the proper distance to be at, corrected us when we reached for our bag (I should have gotten my camera out of the bag before arriving), we did not feed, lured, we moved slowly, kept silent, or whispered when communicating between ourselves.
 Other visitors were not as well instructed and myself I took the courage to ask a visitor –whose guide was silent (if not encouraging)– to step away from Pesek’s baby (as he was less than 15 feet away trying to get ‘that selfie’).

 It is questionable that we should even have approached Borjong’s tree: there were already too many visitors on site.
-There are no regulation in place, but it is not an excuse.
+There is no regulation in place, but it is not an excuse.
 Although we did not stay long, we could and should have raised the point to our guide and the other guides present.
 This article and its references are raising the point.
 Trust us that we’ll share this as widely as possible.

 As for Mina, and as I mentioned earlier: Had I been better prepared, I could have asked to avoid her territory.
 Thinking of it, there is no doubt that it was possible, as the camp crew of our expedition did not follow the same route than us.
 So there…